When it comes to listening to music, classical vs popular music is at the forefront of the choices.

 Nowadays, most people prefer popular music because it arouses an emotional response quickly.
 Hence, it attracts a significant portion of the general public.

 Pop CDs and downloads outsell classical recordings by about twenty to one.
 On the other hand, classical music is still a powerful force.
 Around the world, music conservatories teach classical music.
 Thus, generation after generation enjoys timeless classical music.

 In this post, we are reviewing a high-level comparison of classical vs popular music.

 What is Classical Music?

-What we called Classical Music refers to the “old” music, thought to be having timeless-quality and worthy of repeated hearing.
+What we call Classical Music refers to “old” music, thought to have timeless-quality and worthy of repeated hearing.
 Thus, by a broad definition, classical music is the traditional music of any culture, usually requiring long years of training.
 However, classical music is commonly regarded as Western classical music.

-Genre in musical terminology is simply a fancy word for “type of music.”
+Genre in musical terminology is a fancy word for “type of music.”

 Opera Houses and Theaters